santinic/audiblez/README.md

 By default, audiblez runs on CPU.
 If you pass the option `--cuda` it will try to use the Cuda device via Torch.

-Check out this example: [Audiblez running on a Google Colab Notebook with Cuda ](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).
+Check out this example: [Audiblez running on a Google Colab Notebook with Cuda](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).

 We don't currently support Apple Silicon, as there is not yet a Kokoro implementation in MLX.
 As soon as it will be available, we will support it.